What every Google marketing setup actually needs

 • In Google Ads, wait a few hours, then check Goals → Conversions.
 Your test conversion should show status Recording conversions — not No recent conversions or Verification not complete.

-• Run the free datafairy Chrome extension on your site.
-It catches the duplicate page_view, missing parameters, and silent fails that DebugView and Preview mode let through.
+• Run a free datafairy scan on your site.
+It catches the duplicate page_view, missing parameters, and silent fails that DebugView and Preview mode let through — and tells you in plain English whether you're clear to spend.

-If any of those four checks fails, fix it before launching.
+If any of those checks fails, fix it before launching.
 A campaign on broken tracking is just an expensive way to burn budget.
+This is exactly why datafairy gates Step 3 behind a clean Steps 1–2.

 The mistakes beginners make (and how datafairy catches them)